shybyte/zig-micro-game/README.md

 How to write a very small Linux game in Zig.

+The goal of this project is to provide a working example of a small Linux game, that can be used as starting point for your own game development.
+This makes it easier to compete in game jams like the [4MB Jam](https://itch.io/jam/4mb).

-The compressed binary of this example "game" has 8K and contains:
+The compressed binary of this example "game" has 8K and it contains:

 * A trippy animated GLSL shader background
 * A (OpenGL) triangle that can be moved with the cursor keys
-* Interative sound effects: Moving the triangle plays notes
+* Interactive sound effects: Moving the triangle plays notes
 * Simple music generated in real time

 Predefined keyboard shortcuts: